Vetri Kodi Kattu: Plot

 On the day of restaurant opening, Valli gets furious knowing about Amudha's love towards Sekhar and asks him to leave home.
 Sekhar stays in a place opposite Valli's home.
 That night, Valli, who was already pregnant, suffers the pains of labour.
 Sekhar admits her in a hospital, informs Muthu about the situation, and asks him to come immediately.
 Deivanai overhears Muthu's telephone conversation with Sekhar and understands that her son is not in Dubai, as believed by everyone.
 Muthu apologizes to Deivanai, and everyone leaves to his village to visit Valli, where she gives birth to a baby girl.
 Everyone learns of Muthu and Sekhar's plans, and they feel proud about their sacrifice for the well-being of their family members.

-Pazhani, who is also cheated by Anandaraj, finds him in Coimbatore under another name and running another fake agency and informs Muthu and Sekhar.
-Now, Muthu and Sekhar rush to place and badly thrash Anandaraj and his men for looting the hard-earned money from the poor.
-Anandaraj is handed over to the police, and the Police Commissioner who had reprimanded them for losing their money to Anandaraj in Chennai and is now posted in Coimbatore assures everyone that the money lost will be recovered.
+Pazhani, who is also cheated by kasimanikkam, finds him in Coimbatore under another name and running another fake agency and informs Muthu and Sekhar.
+Now, Muthu and Sekhar rush to place and badly thrash kasimanikkam and his men for looting the hard-earned money from the poor.
+Kasimanikkam is handed over to the police, and the Police Commissioner who had reprimanded them for losing their money to kasimanikkam in Chennai and is now posted in Coimbatore assures everyone that the money lost will be recovered.
 Meanwhile, Muthu and Sekhar make the others realize that there are plenty of opportunities available in India to earn money, and instead there is no need to leave to another country to make money leaving all the relatives and family members back there, and the Police Commissioner praises them for their views.
 Muthu and Sekhar reconcile with their families at the Commissioner's office, and go to Muthu's village for lunch.
 There Muthu and Valli openly agree to get Amudha married to Sekhar.